-The body of the cake is a simple mixture of eggs, sugar, flour, and peeled carrots, which once baked gives you a cake with richness and mild sweetness.
+The body of the cake is a simple mixture of eggs, sugar, flour, and peeled carrots, which, once baked, gives you a cake with richness and mild sweetness.

 6. Arroz Doce (Sweet Rice Pudding)

-Originating from Portugual, arroz doce is a Portuguese-Brazilian take on the globally popular rice pudding.
+Originating from Portugal, arroz doce is a Portuguese-Brazilian take on the globally popular rice pudding.
 Thick, filling, and creamy, this is a dessert of Brazil that is effortless to make and becomes more comforting with every mouthful.

-Made from a simple mixture of rice, milk, sugar, eggs, and lemon, arroz doce collides a rich, almost custard-like consistency, with a sweet, lemon-laced flavor.
+Made from a simple mixture of rice, milk, sugar, eggs, and lemon, arroz doce collides a rich, almost custard-like consistency with a sweet, lemon-laced flavor.

 Due to the shorter grain rice used, arroz doce is often much thicker and creamier than other versions.
-If you’re looking for a quick, wholesome dessert to whip up for friends or family, arroze doce is definitely worth trying.
+If you’re looking for a quick, wholesome dessert to whip up for friends or family, arroz doce is definitely worth trying.

 7. Cocada (Baked Coconut)